Lake Constance: Tributaries

 The main tributary of Lake Constance is the Alpine Rhine.
 The Alpine Rhine and the Seerhein do not mix greatly with the waters of the lake and flow through the lakes along courses that change relatively little.
 There are also numerous smaller tributaries (236 in all).
-The most important tributaries of the Obersee are (counterclockwise) the Dornbirner Ach, Bregenzer Ach, Leiblach, Argen, Schussen, Rotach, Seefelder Aach, Stockacher Aach, Salmsacher Aach, the Aach near Arbon, Steinach, Goldach and the Old Rhine.
+The most important tributaries of the Obersee are (counterclockwise) the Dornbirner Ach, Bregenzer Ach, Leiblach, Argen, Schussen, Rotach, Brunnisach, Seefelder Aach, Stockacher Aach, Salmsacher Aach, the Aach near Arbon, Steinach, Goldach and the Old Rhine.
 The outflow of the Obersee is the Seerhein, which in turn is the main tributary of the Untersee.
 The most important tributary of the Untersee is the Radolfzeller Aach.
+The source of the Radolfzeller Aach is the Aachtopf, a karst spring whose waters mostly derive from the Danube Sinkhole.
+Therefore, the Danube is indirectly also a tributary of the Rhine.

 Because the Alpine Rhine brings with it drift from the mountains and deposits this material as sediment, the Bay of Bregenz will silt up in a few centuries time.
 The silting up of the entire Lake Constance is estimated to take another ten to twenty thousand years.

 Outflows, evaporation, water extraction

 The outflow of the Untersee is the High Rhine with the Rhine Falls at Schaffhausen.
-Both the average precipitation of 0.45 km³/a and evaporation which averages 0.29 km³/a cause a net change in the level of Lake Constance that is less when compared to the influence of the inflows and outflows.
+Both the average precipitation of 0.45 km3/a and evaporation which averages 0.29 km3/a cause a net change in the level of Lake Constance that is less when compared to the influence of the inflows and outflows.
 Further quantities of lake water are extracted by municipal waterworks around the lake and the water company of Bodensee-Wasserversorgung.